sdelquin/aprendepython/modularity/functions.rst

 La forma más ortodoxa de escribir un ``docstring`` es utilizando *triples comillas*::

     >>> def closest_int(value):
-    ...     '''
-    ...
-Returns the closest integer to the given value.
+    ...     '''Returns the closest integer to the given value.
     ...
 The operation is:
     ...
 1. Compute distance to floor.
     ...
 2. If distance less than a half, return floor.